Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 Separate schedules for each of these categories – or separated sections within a single schedule – are preferred.

-Bond invoices must be requested and paid before certification under section 224(c) RMA can be issued by Council.
+Bond invoices must be requested and paid before certification under section 224(c) RMA can be issued by the Council.

-The bond value, and the items to be bonded, are dependent on whether Council has accepted the assets at practical completion:
+The bond value, and the items to be bonded, are dependent on whether the Council has accepted the assets at practical completion:

 Following the Council’s acceptance of the assets at practical completion, refunds may be requested.